-The voice of the customer has changed – it can influence the actions of even the biggest companies.
+But social media have also changed the voice of the customer – now it can influence the actions of even the biggest companies.

 When Bank of America announced that it would begin charging debit card users a $5 monthly fee, 22-year-old Molly Katchpole got mad and started an online petition.

 Her petition eventually gained more than 306.000 signatures and that started the movement that later forced Bank of America to drop its decision to impose monthly fees on debit card users.

 Here’s a quote from Bank of America’s co-chief operating officer David Darnell: